Antisymmetry: Surface true approach

 According to the "surface true" viewpoint, analysis of head direction must take place at the level of surface derivations, or even the Phonetic Form, i.e. the order in which sentences are pronounced in natural speech.
-This rejects the idea of an underlying ordering which is then subject to movement.
+This rejects the idea of an underlying ordering that is then subject to movement.
 In a 2008 article, Marc Richards argued that a head parameter must only reside at PF, as it is unmaintainable in its original form as a structural parameter.
-In this approach the relative positions of head and complement that are attested at this surface level, which show variation both between and within languages (see above), must be treated as the "true" orderings.
+In this approach the relative positions of head and complement that are found at this surface level, which show variation both between and within languages (see above), must be treated as the "true" orderings.

 Existence of true head-final languages

-Takita argues against the conclusion of Kayne's Antisymmetry Theory which states that all languages are head-initial at an underlying level.
-He claims that a language such as Japanese is truly head-final since the mass movement which would be required to take an underlying head-initial structure to the head-final ones actually found in such languages would violate other constraints.
+Takita argues against the conclusion of Kayne's Antisymmetry Theory, which states that all languages are head-initial at an underlying level.
+He claims that a language such as Japanese is truly head-final since the mass movement required to take an underlying head-initial structure to the head-final ones actually found in such languages would violate other constraints.
 It is implied that such languages are likely following a head-final parameter value, as originally conceived.
 (For a head-initial/Antisymmetry analysis of Japanese, see Kayne.)

 Takita's argument is based on Lin's analysis of Chinese.
 Since surface head-final structures are derived from underlying head-initial structures by moving the complements, further extraction from within the moved complement violates CED.

-One of the examples of movement which Takita looks at is that of VP-fronting in Japanese.
-Grammatically, the sentence without VP-fronting (a) and the sentence where the VP moves to the matrix clause (b) do not significantly differ.
+One of the examples of movement that Takita looks at is that of VP-fronting in Japanese.
+Grammatically, the sentence without VP-fronting, (a), and the sentence where the VP moves to the matrix clause, (b), do not significantly differ.

 In (b), the fronted VP precedes the matrix subject, confirming that the VP is located in the matrix clause.
 If Japanese were head-initial, (b) should not be grammatical because it allows for the extraction of an element (VP2) from the moved complement (CP2).

 Thus Takita shows that surface head-final structures in Japanese do not block movement, as they do in Chinese.
-He concludes that, because Japanese does not block movement as shown in previous sections, it is a genuinely head-final language, and not derived from an underlying, head-initial structure.
+He concludes that, because it does not block movement as shown in previous sections, Japanese is a genuinely head-final language, and not derived from an underlying, head-initial structure.
 These results imply that Universal Grammar involves binary head-directionality, and is not antisymmetric.
 Takita briefly applies the same tests to Turkish, another seemingly head-final language, and reports similar results.